Wrangell Tours & Activities

 AnAn Bear & Wildlife Observatory Day Tour from Wrangell AK - Photo © Ivan Simonek

-Alaskans guide all of our tours.
-Our guides have extensive knowledge of the area as well as knowledge of the local flora and fauna.
+Alaskans guide all of these tours.
+The guides have extensive knowledge of the area as well as knowledge of the local flora and fauna.
 All guides have Emergency Trauma Technician (or higher) medical certification.
-All guides are licensed, certified by the US Coast Guard, and all of our operations are fully insured.
-Safety is our highest priority in all activities.
+All guides are licensed, certified by the US Coast Guard, and all tour operations are fully insured.
+Safety is the highest priority in all these activities.

-Tour are limited in number; please book early so you won't be disappointed!
+Tour permits are limited in number; please book early so you won't be disappointed!

 Your Reservations Cart is empty